-The CLF’s Healthy Retail and Commerce Fund Offers a New Model for Social Investment
+The Conservation Law Foundation’s Healthy Retail and Commerce Fund offers a new model for social investment

 Providence’s South Side encompasses four neighborhoods that have long been a draw for immigrants, from Irish Catholics in the late 19th century to Hispanics, Africans, Laotians, and Hmong refugees in the 1980s.
 It was newly arrived Hmong refugees who helped the Southside Community Land Trust get its start.
 In 1981, they joined with other residents and students from Brown University to reclaim a vacant lot to grow fresh, culturally familiar, healthy food for their families and neighbors.

 In the four decades since then, the organization’s mission has evolved to serve people in urban neighborhoods where fresh produce is nearly impossible to find – especially in quantities and at prices that support residents’ health.
 Today, Southside Community Land Trust’s 52 gardens feed more than 3,000 families.
 The organization also provides land for 25 urban and rural farmers, trains 50 beginning farmers each year, and educates more than 200 children annually in the fundamentals of healthy food.
 Its scope extends to Central Falls and Pawtucket, while maintaining its South Providence roots.

 One part of the organization hadn’t grown in years, however – and that was the small house that serves as its headquarters.
 Those space constraints limited their ability to expand their staff and, in turn, the programs they could offer, says Executive Director Margaret DeVos.